freenas/freenas-docs/userguide/sharing.rst

 macOS includes the
-`Time Machine <https://support.apple.com/en-us/HT201250>`__ feature which can be used to perform automatic backups. %brand% supports Time Machine backups for both :ref:`AFP <Apple (AFP) Shares>` and :ref:`SMB <Windows (SMB) Shares>` shares.
+`Time Machine <https://support.apple.com/en-us/HT201250>`__ feature which performs automatic backups. %brand% supports Time Machine backups for both :ref:`SMB <Windows (SMB) Shares>` and :ref:`AFP <Apple (AFP) Shares>` shares.
 The process for creating an authenticated share for a user is the same as creating a Time Machine share for that user.

-Both Time Machine and authenticated shares should be created on an :ref:`new dataset <Adding Datasets>`.
+Create Time Machine or authenticated shares on a :ref:`new dataset <Adding Datasets>`.

-In
-:menuselection:`Storage --> Pools`,
+Change permissions on the new dataset by going to :menuselection:`Storage --> Pools`.
-click the |ui-options| button for the dataset, then :guilabel:`Edit Permissions`.
+Select the dataset, click |ui-options|, :guilabel:`Change Permissions`.

 Enter these settings: